GabrelBulz/sms_project/ReadMe.txt

 test - folder containing:

-    Tests for the ConfigParser:
+    Tests for the config_parser:
         test for wrong filename
         missing ampq credentials
         missing CONF_MACHINE segment (responsible for identifing the current machine and metrics to be send)
-    Test for the Cliet:
+    Test for the collector:
         test - require wrong or undefined metrics

+    some conf files created for tests

 Test result:
     passed